superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 | Dreamweaver Octopus | 0.357656 | Cephalopod with tentacles that shimmer like auroras                  | Deep ocean trenches and underwater caves | Influences the dreams of nearby creatures                      |
 | Mist Phantom        | 0.288106 | Ethereal, fog-like humanoid with shifting features                   | Swamps, moors, and foggy coastlines      | Lures travelers astray with illusions and whispers             |

-All three monsters live in some watery habitats and have mind-controlling abilities.
+Again, the Superlinked method produces great results.
+All three monsters live in watery habitats and possess mind-controlling abilities.

-Lastly, let's try to use all attributes with different weights:
+Finally, let's try another search, weighting all three attributes differently - to find monsters that in comparison to Harmonic Coral look somewhat similar, have very different habitats, and very similar behavior:

 ```python
 weights = {